IR35 Advice for clients

 HMRC’s review, published on 27 February, confirmed that the final legislation will include a legal obligation on the clients to confirm their size when asked by an agency or a worker.

-Does it apply to clients based outside of the UK using UK based contract workers?
+Does it apply to Employers based outside of the UK using UK based contract workers?

 IR35 applies where the worker is operating through a UK limited company, irrespective of the location of work.
 HMRC’s review, published on 27 February, clarifies the position on overseas clients.
 Where the client is based wholly overseas, with no subsidiary or presence in the UK, the new off-payroll working rules will not apply, and the obligation to determine tax status falls back on to the contractor’s limited company